nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_06_Debut-game.md

   **Using `map` over `for` loops for rendering lists of components in React is generally recommended for several reasons**:

 - - - 🟡 **Immutability:** map does not mutate the original array but returns a new array, aligning with functional programming principles and making your code easier to reason about.

+- - - **Inline Rendering:** With map, you can directly embed the logic for rendering lists of components within the JSX, which keeps your component logic more compact and expressive.